Bedrock-OSS/bedrock-wiki/docs/visuals/texture-list.md

 ## Automating

 If you have a lot of textures, this could obviously be tedious to go and list all the texture paths.
-In this case you can start to use [Regolith](https://bedrock-oss.github.io/regolith/).
+In this case you can start to use [Regolith](https://bedrock-oss.github.io/regolith/) with its wonderful filters.